 Can You Take Shells From Puerto Rico?

-You cannot take any shells from beaches which are part of nature reserves.
+Firstly, you cannot take any shells from beaches which are part of nature reserves.
 These are protected and you may get fined if you get caught.

 Some travelers have also reported that conchs and other large shells have been confiscated by customs.